JoshuaMichaelHall-Tech/project-aws-infrastructure/README.md

-# Secure Financial Infrastructure as Code with AWS & Terraform (IN DEVELOPMENT)
+# Secure Financial Infrastructure as Code with AWS & Terraform

-# IN DEVELOPMENT
+## 🚧 PROJECT STATUS: IN DEVELOPMENT

+**Note**: This is an AI-generated project template created as part of my DevOps learning journey.
+Active development will begin as I progress through my AWS and Terraform certifications.

 ## Project Overview